MooreNick/ExampleProject/README.md

 Created a bucket in Google Cloud Storage
 Added a .csv file to the bucket
-Create data data for .csv [see /ExampleProject/Website/Misc/misc.py] Create directory locally
+Create data data for .csv /ExampleProject/Website/Misc/misc.py Create directory locally
 Created django project
 Using premade base.html (credits in source) added two other .html pages and did the back-end Django coding Using Pandas read GCS csv and updated local database to include csv Ran Django project

 Notes: